-Imagine that you need to learn the fundamentals of car design by tomorrow.
-You may read a long manual or watch a few videos.
+Imagine you need to learn the fundamentals of car design by tomorrow.
+You might read a long manual or watch a few videos.
 What will you choose?
-Learning through video-based courses is more convenient and effective.
-Firstly, you’ll remember much more information and retain it far longer than if you were simply reading a text.
-Secondly, it’ll take you much less time — you won’t have to study the complex schematics on your own.
+Video-based learning is more convenient and effective.
+First, you’ll remember much more information and retain it far longer than if you were simply reading a text.
+Second, it’ll take you much less time – you won’t have to study the complex schematics on your own.
 The presenter will show you where each car part is located and how it works.

 In this article, we’ll explain in detail how to create instructional videos and launch video-based learning in a company.

-Many companies noticed this tendency and decided to seize the opportunity for corporate training.
-As a result, 95% of companies use some kind of video for educating employees.
-It’s very convenient.
-A couple of clicks and you’re already viewing the lesson, no matter where you are — at work, at home, or traveling.
+Today, video-based learning is a widely-accepted eLearning trend and an increasing number of organizations are catching on to its effectiveness.
+More precisely, 95% of companies use some type of video to train employees.
+And that’s not surprising, as teaching and learning through video is extremely convenient.
+A couple of clicks and you’re already viewing the lesson, no matter where you are – at work, at home, or traveling.

 Benefits of Video-Based Learning